 You have a choice about whether or not you wish to receive information from us.
-If you do not want to receive direct marketing communications from us about our services, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.
+If you do not want to receive direct marketing communications from us about our services, then you can use the unsubscribe link in each email communication or contact us to be removed.

-We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent, or the communications are relevant to you and meet the PECR soft opt-in requirements.
+We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent or we believe that there is a legitimate interest.
 We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
-You can change your marketing preferences at any time by contacting us by email: firstname.lastname@example.org or telephone on 0117 379 0044.
+You can change your marketing preferences at any time by contacting us by email: email@example.com or telephone on 0117 379 0044.

 The accuracy of your information is important to us.
-We’re working on ways to make it easier for you to review and correct the information that we hold about you.
-In the meantime, if you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: email@example.com, or write to us at: Future Content, 20 Stokes Croft, Bristol, BS1 3PR.
+If you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: firstname.lastname@example.org, or write to us at: Future Content, 20 Stokes Croft, Bristol, BS1 3PR.
 Alternatively, you can telephone 0117 379 0044.

-You have the right to ask for a copy of the information Future Content hold about you (we may charge £10 for information requests) to cover our costs in providing you with details of the information we hold about you.
+You have the right to ask for a copy of the information Future Content hold about you.